localForage/localForage/README.md

 # Running Tests

-*tl;dr:* You need PhantomJS and SlimerJS installed to run tests.
+**tl;dr:** You need PhantomJS and SlimerJS installed to run tests.
 Then, just run `npm test` (or, directly, `grunt test`).

+_Note for Windows users:_ SlimerJS doesn't seem to work on Windows for our tests, so run the tests with `grunt test --force`.
+The SlimerJS versions will be run on Travis when you submit a pull request.

 localForage is designed to run in the browser, so the tests explicitly require a browser environment instead of any JavaScript environment (i.e. node.js).